JPvRiel/docker-rsyslog/README.md

 Not yet done:

+- Refactor configuration templating:
+  - Leverage new [config.enabled](https://www.rsyslog.com/doc/v8-stable/rainerscript/configuration_objects.html#config-enabled) config object feature instead of complicted script block inclusion or exclusion with confd?
+  - Leverage new [`inlcude()`](https://www.rsyslog.com/doc/v8-stable/rainerscript/configuration_objects.html#include)?
+Note, PR [2426](https://github.com/rsyslog/rsyslog/pull/2426) provides more detail as the current documation for it is very thin?
+  - Leverage new backtick string format to evaluate variable names directly.
+This could be a partial replacement for confd templating?
 - Use mmfields module to handle LEEF and CEF extraction to JSON?
 - Re-factor test suite
   - Simplify and depend on less containers one async support in behave allows better network test cases (using tmpfs shared volumes is the current work-arround)
   - Watch out for pre-existing files in volumes from prior runs (testing via Makefile avoids this pitfall)
 - More rsyslog -> kafka optimisation, which would first require a benchmark test suite
 - expose enhancments in env config like
-  - `imptcp` socket backlog setting
+  - `imptcp` socket backlog setting!
+Default of 5 does not cope well with high load systems!
-  - confirm `impstats` counters for `omkafka`
+  - Confirm `impstats` counters for `omkafka`
-- performance tuning as per <https://rsyslog.readthedocs.io/en/stable/examples/high_performance.html> started with input thread settings.
-However, ruleset and action output queues settings haven't been optimised or exposed with settings
+- Performance tuning as per <https://rsyslog.readthedocs.io/en/stable/examples/high_performance.html> started with input thread settings.
+However, ruleset and action output queues settings haven't been optimised or exposed with settings:
   - `dequeueBatchSize`
   - `workerThreads`
   - multiple input rulesets all call a single ruleset that then calls multiple output rulesets